Luxque/Open-Quantum-Computing-Textbook/text/eng/chapter-1/learning.md

-# About Thinking and Learning
+# I-5: About Thinking and Learning

+## Further Reading